-Our team offers clinical and consulting services for the prevention and treatment of musculoskeletal injuries in the workplace.
+We offer clinical and consulting services to prevent and treat musculoskeletal injuries in the workplace.

 As consultants to industry, labor, and government organizations—including Google, the United Nations, and Con Edison—we have implemented numerous successful programs aimed at preventing disability in the workplace.
 We combine therapeutic and medical technology with the expertise of specialists from NYU Langone Health.